Your browser is outdated. Please use a modern or updated browser such as Chrome or Firefox.

 Probably not.
 The numbers are averages.
 You may be below average or above average.
 However, there are two key points we can learn from this data:

-2. Private colleges have a higher list price but offer more discounts.
-This brings their net price much closer to the cost of state-funded schools.
+2. Private colleges have a higher list price, but they offer more financial aid, to help make their net price more affordable compared to public colleges.

 As part of federal financial aid, colleges are required to provide detailed cost information to the U.S. government.
 This data is made available to the public through the National Center for Education Statistics.
 For more details, click here.